AmiryousefiLab/Chloroplot/README.md

 The R package **Chloroplot** wrapped the functions for visualizing the organelle genomes.
 We also provide a web application at [https://irscope.shinyapps.io/chloroplot/](https://irscope.shinyapps.io/chloroplot/) for users who prefere interactive GUI.

+The .R files above contain the main functions.

 ### Built with